juansepach/Playwright-for-Python/README.md

 # Playwright-for-Python
-This repository leverages Playwright for Python, a powerful automation framework, to streamline the process of transferring customer to destination resellers.
-Given an input list of customer and their corresponding reseller, the automation workflow efficiently transfers each customer to their respective reseller, eliminating the need for manual intervention.
+This repository leverages Playwright for Python, a powerful automation framework, to streamline the process of transferring customers to destination resellers in the CloudBlueCommerce platform.
+Given an input list of customers and their corresponding reseller, the automation workflow efficiently transfers each customer to their respective reseller, eliminating the need for manual intervention.

 #Key Features: